Welcome to Italy Adagio

 Scholarly and academic knowledge blended with tourism know-how For over 30 years, I've been a professor-scholar specializing in Italian medieval and Renaissance history and the designer and leader of all Italy Adagio tours.
 This rare combination translates into a richer, better informed, and more authentic experience for you.
 (Learn more about me.)

 Insider access to rare delights In the many years I've lived and worked in Italy, I've had the good fortune to make many wonderful friends and excellent contacts.
-And this is why I'm able to surprise guests at the last minute with exclusive private events that end up making theirs "the trip of a lifetime" – e.g., a palace tour and intimate luncheon with a Florentine princess, cocktails and a concert in the artist's Renaissance-palace home, a workshop explanation and demonstration of the old art of building a gondola, etc...
+And this is why I'm able to present guests with last-minute events that aren't available to the public and that end up making theirs "the trip of a lifetime" – e.g., a palace tour and intimate luncheon with Florentine nobility, cocktails and concert in the artist's Renaissance-palace home, a workshop explanation and demonstration of the old art of building a gondola, etc...

 Like more than 600 guests who have already traveled with me, you'll appreciate the civilized pace; small groups and personal attention; extensive knowledge; genuine insight; and exclusive insider treats that are at the heart of Italy Adagio.
 (Read testimonials from Italy Adagio travelers.)